OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-26.md

 ## Matthew 26:21

-And as they were eating, he said, “Truly I say to you, one of you will betray me.”
+And during the meal, he said, “Truly, I tell you, one of you will betray me.”

 ## Matthew 26:22